How To Plant Tomatoes:

 the plants are getting at least and inch of water per week, correct any

 other problems, mulch under the plants and you should see improvement.
+Organic

 Blossom End Rot:

-Epsom salts have been used for generations to promote growth, stronger stalks, prevent
+Epsom salts have been used for generations to promote growth, stronger stalks,

-soil at planting or watered in during the growing season.
+applied to the soil at planting or watered in during the growing season.

-1. When adding Epsom salts to the soil, scratch in one tablespoon in the hole prior to planting.
+1. When adding Epsom salts to the soil, scratch in one tablespoon in the hole prior to

-2. Or water in 1 tablespoon of Epsom salts to a gallon of water and apply to young plants.
+2. Or water in 1 tablespoon of Epsom salts to a gallon of water and apply to young

-3. After the initial application of Epsom Salts at planting continue to water in Epsom salt using
+3. After the initial application of Epsom Salts at planting continue to water in Epsom salt

-sulfate which will produce strong, healthy plants.
+magnesium and sulfate which will produce strong, healthy plants.

-time your are at the store!
+next time your are at the store!

 Water the well-drained soil well to encourage the tomato roots to grow deeply.

 Early in the growing season train your tomato plants to climb.
 Use yarn or string.
+Tall

-tall support in the form of cages, trellises, stakes, or use yarn or string or your own
+support in the form of cages, trellises, stakes, or use yarn or string or your own

 improvised support system that will enable the plants to stretch towards the sky.

-matter which support system you choose for your tomato plants the system
+that no matter which support system you choose for your tomato plants the system

 must be strong enough to go threw a Spring rain storm.
-It can be very
+It can be very discouraging to

-Training and Staking
+Training and Staking Your

 Watering Tomato Plants –